MrEnder0/AutoUSB/README.md

 # AutoUSB
-A small scripting language to turn usbs into automatic programes.
+A small scripting language to turn usbs into automatic programs.